-Generally you should source from similar texture to the one you are replacing, but I am using both different texture and colors to better illustrate how the Healing Brush tool works.
+Generally, you should source from a similar texture to the one you are replacing, but I am using both different texture and colors to better illustrate how the Healing Brush tool works.

 The square on the left is filled with yellow high contrast large grain texture, while the one on the right is with lower contrast small grain texture.

 While sourcing from the right and placing my brush like so, gives this result:

 You can see the texture has been replaced while leaving the original color and luminosity the same.